fhiso/sources-and-citations/rdfa-bindings.md

    element* per §3.2 and is not processed by this standard.

 *  The `property` attribute contains a *citation element name* as per §4.2.
-Full support for its RDFa sematics is *required*, other than when it is used in constructs that define *source-exclusion elements*, and except for the special beaviour RDFa gives to an `rdfa:copy` property for which support is *optional*.
+Full support for its RDFa semantics is *required*, other than when it is used in constructs that define *source-exclusion elements*, and except for the special behaviour RDFa gives to an `rdfa:copy` property for which support is *optional*.

 *  The `content` attribute can be used to represent a *citation element